 All parents influence their children by the mere

-fact of living with them, and that’s a good thing.
-We want our children
+fact of living with them, and that’s normally a good thing.
+Most of us want our children

 to be exposed to the richness of the world – music, literature, science,

 history, art, numbers, etc., and we use our influence to connect them to

 those possibilities.
 But we don’t use that influence as a means of control

 to pressure them into studying something; instead, we trust the process

 of self-education, and respect their right to pick, choose, explore, and

 In our life learning family,